Sam Ruthe

-Sam Ruthe (born 12 April 2009) is a New Zealand middle- and long-distance runner.
+Sam Ruthe (born 12 April 2009) is a New Zealand middle and long-distance runner.
 In early 2025, he won a senior national title in the 1500 metres (Note: Title shared with Sam Tanner in a dead heat) and 3000 metres.
-He later became the youngest person in the world to break four minutes in the mile, running 3:58.35 at the age of 15.
+He later became the youngest person in the world to run a mile in less than four minutes, running 3:58.35 at the age of 15, and the fastest time for the mile ever run by a 16 year-old with 3:53.83.
+At the 2026 John Thomas Terrier Classic, Ruthe ran the mile in 3:48.88 for a world under-18 best, with the 1500 metres intermediate time of 3:33.25 also being recognised as a world under-18 best.
+By February 2026, Ruthe held all the New Zealand U20 records between 800 metres and 5000 metres (except the 1000m).

 Early and personal life

-From Tauranga in the Bay of Plenty Region, Ruthe's parents Ben and Jesse were both champion runners in New Zealand.
+From Tauranga in the Bay of Plenty Region, Ruthe's parents Ben and Jess were both champion runners in New Zealand.
 His grandparents Trevor Wright and Rosemary Wright (née Stirling) competed at the Olympic Games, with Rosemary being the 1970 Commonwealth Games gold medallist in the 800 metres, and Trevor being a silver medalist in the 1971 European Marathon Championship.
+Sam Ruthe suffered infant respiratory distress syndrome after birth and was on life support for his first five days, needing oxygen therapy at a saturation of almost 100%.

 Career

 Ruthe trains under Craig Kirkwood in New Zealand in a group that includes Sam Tanner.

 2024

 At 15 years old in November, Ruthe set a 3000 metre personal best of 8:09.68 in Auckland, which broke the New Zealand under-17 and under-18 records in this event.